 - Take steps to prevent your personal data being processed if the processing is likely to cause you substantial damage or substantial distress which is unjustified.
 If you want to exercise this right you must put your objection in writing by emailing us, specifying why the processing has this effect and state what you require DTS to do to avoid causing damage or distress.

-If you wish to make a data protection complaint go to: Customer Queries and Complaints and select from the options provided.
+If you wish to make a data protection complaint go to: Customer Complaints and select from the options provided.

 Our website contains links to other websites.
 We are not responsible for the privacy policies of other sites and we advise you to read the privacy statement of every website that collects personal information from you.